Universal Hitchin moduli spaces: Universal -Higgs bundle moduli

 In this section we establish a comparison between the moduli space $\mathcal{U}^{Hit}(G)$ and the universal moduli space of $G$-Higgs bundles $\mathcal{U}^{Higgs}(G)$ constructed in Section \ref{ssec:UHiggs}.
 As we will see, Theorem \ref{thm:metricI} induces a natural holomorphic map

-and hence a holomorphic map into Teichmuller space $\cT$.
+and hence a holomorphic map into Teichm\"uller space $\cT$.
 We will also prove that for genus of the surface $\Sigma$ bigger than zero, the open $\mathcal{U}^* \subset \mathcal{U}^{Hit}(G)$ is non-empty for sufficiently small values of $\alpha$.
 Our analysis is very similar to that in Section \ref{section-existence}, and hence we omit the details.

 Consider a point $[(J,A,\psi)] \in \mathcal{U}^{Higgs}(G)$, regarded as the $\widetilde{\GGG}$-orbit of $(J,A,\psi) \in \XXX$ solving the equations

 The tangent space $T_{[(J,A,\psi)]} \mathcal{U}^{Higgs}(G)$ can be formally identified with the cohomology of the complex of linear differential operators